 As a rider you should already have an Australian Business Number – they are free from www.abr.gov.au – and if you’re new to working in Australia you have needed to get a tax file number too from the ATO.
 If you are a someone interested in riding with Deliveroo you will need to get these organised prior to onboarding.

 Finally, if you deliver heaps of meals and earn over $75,000 per year, you need to start tracking GST (goods and services tax) and submit Business Activity Statements (BAS) every month or quarter.
 Check out QuickBook’s blog to learn more about BAS.

-your taxable income – so don’t forget any!
-Eligible business expenses include fuel, maintenance and servicing costs, insurance, clothing and safety equipment used for making deliveries like helmets and gloves.
+Tracking your expenses might not sound like fun, but every business expense you include on your tax return reduces your taxable income – so don’t forget any!
+Eligible business expenses include fuel, maintenance and servicing costs, insurance, clothing and safety equipment (helmets and gloves) used for making deliveries.

 A great way to track your expenses is the QuickBooks Self-Employed app.
-You link it to your online banking account and can easily separate your business expenses from your personal transactions.
+By linking it to your online banking account, you can easily separate your business expenses from your personal transactions.
 Any receipts you get, just take a snap on your phone and the app automatically stores them against the right transaction.
 No need to keep a shoebox of receipts any more.

 Did you know that every 1000km you drive for your business entitles you to $6,600 in tax deductions?
 Even better, it’s not just when you are delivering food – that distance includes the drive to the restaurant to pick up, and to get home again afterwards.
 The more you drive, the more you get back (up to 5,000km maximum).

 You can keep a paper logbook to track all of your business mileage, but the QuickBooks Self-Employed app tracks all your trips automatically using your phone’s GPS.
 You just separate your business trips from your personal ones with a single swipe of the screen.